lewisakura/blog/content/posts/alpha1-v-b1nkster.md

 draft = false
 +++

-I recently saw the case of Alpha1 and b1nkster/Ryan so I'm coming to give my two cents on it as part of ZO ぞ's management team.
+I recently saw the case of Alpha1 and b1nkster/Ryan so I'm coming to give my two cents on it as part of ZOぞ's management team.

 Alpha1 purposely told half-truths about the situation.
 A lot of what he claimed happened was true, but he left out important details to make the story go in his favour for him and his fanbase.
 I assume the majority of this is under the guise of "family